Code-Institute-Submissions/the-shamans-cat/README.md

 ### What the users of the site want
 The users of this site:
-1. are looking for a Shamanic energy-healer to book a session.
+1. are looking for a Shamanic energy healer to book a session.
-2. are checking the credentials of the shamanic energy-healer with a view to booking a session.
+2. are checking the credentials of the shamanic energy healer with a view to booking a session.
 3. are looking for the price of a session.
 3. came across the site via an internet search and want to learn more.

 ### Audience
-The site is targeted at English speaking clients who are open to this type of healing and looking to find a shamanic energy-healer via the internet.
+The site is targeted at English speaking clients who are open to this type of healing and looking to find a shamanic energy healer via the internet.
-In this area of energy-healing, clients tend to find their practitioners through word of mouth recommendations, then look for the site online to check details and make contact.
+In this area of energy healing, clients tend to find their practitioners through word of mouth recommendations, then look for the site online to check details and make contact.

 The age of the audience can vary but tends towards a mature type of client.
-There are more women looking for this type of energy-healing than men.
+There are more women looking for this type of energy healing than men.
 Also, on the whole, they are not that technically minded.

 This information is based on the shamanic energy healer’s own experience and that of their fellow practitioners.